Change settings easily by using the Polar ProTrainer 5 software. For further information, consult software help.

 Exercise: Select an exercise to link to the reminder.
 When the reminder goes off, the cycling computer will present this exercise as default.
 Select NONE if you do not want to link the reminder to an exercise session.

-Rename: To rename the reminder, select letters with or , and accept with .
+Rename: To rename the reminder, select letters with UP or DOWN, and accept with OK.

 You can program seven reminders in the cycling computer.